Our Commitment to You

 Personal Health Applications

-We use your information to tell you about Personal Health Applications such as the Daily Challenge.
+We use your information to tell you about Personal Health Applications such as Daily Challenge.
 For example, we may offer some users information about how to quit smoking, what works and what doesn't work.
 We may offer other users information about healthy diets and weight loss.
 In many instances, we will let you know if your health care plan or health care provider offers special programs to help you achieve your important health care goals.

 Improving Our Services